Guildford railway station: Platform layout

 Platforms 6 and 7 are on opposite sides of the same single line.
 Automatic train doors only open on the platform 6 side.
-Today doors are not opened on platform 7 due to the live rail being on that side, hence rendering that platform disused.
-Platform 6 is signalled for bi-directional working – trains may approach from either direction.
+Today, doors are not opened on platform 7 due to the live rail being on that side, hence rendering that platform disused.
+Platforms 2 to 8 are signalled for bi-directional working – trains may approach from either direction.